 Neil Island is one of the many beautiful islands in the Andaman Archipelago.
 Currently, it is known as Shaheed Dweep after PM Shri Narendra Modi renamed Neil Island to Shaheed Dweep on the 30th of December 2018.
 The island is located about 37 km by sea route from Port Blair and is one of the major attractions of the Andaman and Nicobar Islands.

-Neil Island is popularly known as the vegetable bowl of Andamans due to a variety of vegetable yields.
-The reason the soil at Neil Island has been certified as organic by the Government of India.
+Neil Island is popularly known as the vegetable bowl of Andamans due to its variety of vegetable yields.
+Neil Island is a good tourist destination for people to explore its various places.
+The soil at Neil Island has been certified as organic by the Government of India.
 Agriculture is the primary occupation of the villagers the production of fruits and vegetables is in large numbers.
 To the abundant yield, Neil Island supplies vegetables to the whole of Andaman.
 The farmers practice organic farming to produce vegetables, organic farming is a method of farming that involves growing and nurturing crops without the use of any chemical-based fertilizers or pesticides.
 The soil here in Neil is naturally organic that retains the quality of the vegetables and keeps them chemical-free, fresh and healthy.

 Lifestyle of People at Neil Island